 Most narcissists are perfectionists and he is no exception; nothing you or anyone else does is right nor is it appreciated.
 If you try to talk about your hurt or disappointment he somehow always manages to turn it around so that it is your fault.
 Plus he then uses that as fodder for another put down.
 As the cliché goes, “They can dish it out, but can’t take it.”
 They are highly sensitive to any perceived judgment.

-Is he capable of love?
+Narcissistic Men in Relationships: Is he even capable of love?

 The narcissist’s relationship is with himself; he sees you as an extension of himself and you need to simply fit in.
 Partners of narcissists are often times confused, hurt and feel abandoned.
 Yet they stay with them because the narcissist will lure the partner back in by occasionally exhibiting once more the charm, excitement and attention they initially gave, leaving the partner with a sense of hope that things will get better.